 Groundwater data availability in Napa County varies widely among the subareas.
 The bulk of the historical and current groundwater level and quality data is located in the Napa Valley Floor Subareas.
 Recent efforts have expanded the geographic extent of data collection to other subareas.

 Groundwater level trends in the alluvial aquifer system of the Napa Valley Subbasin of the Napa-Sonoma Valley Groundwater Basin are stable in the majority of wells with long-term groundwater level records.
-Spring 2018 groundwater levels were generally somewhat lower compared to spring 2017, which was a Very Wet year.
-Overall, despite the reduced recharge potential in 2018 due to Dry year conditions (19.3 inches of rainfall), groundwater levels in fall 2018 remained comparable to levels in recent years.
-Groundwater levels in spring and fall 2018 were also generally above levels recorded in 2014, the most recent water year with a similar annual precipitation total.
+Spring 2019 groundwater levels were generally somewhat higher compared to spring 2018, which was a Dry year.
+Overall, the increased recharge potential in 2019 due to Wet year conditions (33.29 inches of rainfall), groundwater levels in fall 2019 remained comparable to levels in recent years.
+Groundwater levels in spring and fall 2019 were also generally above levels recorded in 2011, the most recent water year with a similar annual precipitation total.

 Despite the recent monitoring network expansion, there are additional areas where data are lacking and additional wells are needed to fill data gaps.
-To request more information on options for including your well in the County’s monitoring program, please contact Patrick Lowe, Napa County Natural Resources Conservation Manager, at (707) 259-5937.
+To request more information on options for including your well in the County’s monitoring program, please contact Jeff Sharp, Principal Planner, at (707) 259-5936.

 The Basin Analysis Report for the Napa Valley Subbasin provides an updated sustainability goal for the Subbasin based on the requirements of SGMA (LSCE, 2016c).
 The Basin Analysis Report meets the functionally equivalent standard for alternatives to a Groundwater Sustainability Plan (GSP) in part by updating sustainability criteria for the Napa Valley Subbasin in conformance to the definitions provided in SGMA.
 To evaluate the condition of the Subbasin in relation to the sustainability goal, the sustainability criteria include measurable objectives and minimum thresholds developed to avoid the six undesirable results identified in SGMA (LSCE, 2016c).
 For SGMA purposes a “measurable objective” is a “specific, quantifiable goals for the maintenance or improvement of specified groundwater conditions” (Section 351).
 SGMA additionally defines a “minimum threshold” as “a numeric value for each sustainability indicator used to define undesirable results” (Section 351).

-Groundwater levels recorded in 2018 were above the minimum thresholds established as sustainability criteria for 19 of 20 Sustainable Groundwater Management Act (SGMA) Representative Wells with water level criteria.
-The reduction of groundwater levels below the minimum threshold at one of twenty SGMA Representative Wells, 08N06W10Q001M, is most likely an indication of the effect of Dry year conditions.
-Two other wells in the vicinity, NapaCounty-224 and NapaCounty-225, did not experience similar groundwater level conditions in fall 2018.
+Groundwater levels recorded in 2019 were above the minimum thresholds established as sustainability criteria for 19 of 20 Sustainable Groundwater Management Act (SGMA) Representative Wells with water level criteria.
+The reduction of groundwater levels below the minimum threshold at one of twenty SGMA Representative Wells, 08N06W10Q001M.
+The water level in that well was two feet below the minimum threshold in September 2019; however, subsequent measurements at the same well were above the minimum threshold in November and December 2019.
+Two other wells in the vicinity, NapaCounty-224 and NapaCounty-225, did not experience similar groundwater level conditions in fall 2019, and is likely the result of a short-term localized groundwater condition and does not reflect a changed condition in the Napa Valley Subbasin.
 Subsequent monitoring has found that water levels in well 08N06W10Q001M increased throughout the winter of 2018-2019, even before substantial rainfall occurred.
-In response to the fall 2018 groundwater level in well 08N06W10Q001M, the County is reviewing conditions in the vicinity of the well including water use and the location and operation of nearby wells.
+In response to the fall 2019 groundwater level in well 08N06W10Q001M, the County is reviewing conditions in the vicinity of the well including water use and the location and operation of nearby wells.

 The measurable objectives established in the Basin Analysis Report for the Napa Valley Subbasin provide a reasonable margin of operational flexibility under adverse conditions where applicable and utilize components such as historical water budgets, seasonal and long-term trends, and periods of drought.
 Groundwater elevations serve as the proxy for multiple sustainability indicators where reasonable.
 For representative monitoring sites where, long-term periods of record are not available, as in the case of the dedicated monitoring wells constructed in 2014, which were developed specifically to monitor groundwater-surface water interactions, measurable objectives established at these facilities will be reviewed and reevaluated as appropriate, as the collection of available data for each site expands to better reflect true long-term variability at those locations.

-Consistent with the Dry water year conditions, the volume of groundwater in storage in the principal aquifer system of the Napa Valley Subbasin decreased in spring 2018 relative to spring 2017.
-The volume of groundwater in storage declined in 2018 by 9,314 acre-feet to a total of 209,984 acre-feet.
-From 1988 through 2018, cumulative annual storage increased 4,388 acre-feet, reflecting a basin in balance and the absence of long-term depletions of groundwater storage within the Subbasin.
+In the principal aquifer system of the Napa Valley Subbasin, the volume of groundwater in storage increased in spring 2019 (a Wet year) relative to spring 2018 (a Dry year) based on an analysis of groundwater levels measured throughout the Subbasin.
+The volume of groundwater in storage increased in 2019 by 11,374 acre-feet to a total of 221,358 acre-feet.
+From 1988 through 2019, the cumulative annual storage change was 15,762 acre-feet in the Subbasin; this reflects a basin in balance and the absence of long-term depletions of groundwater storage within the Subbasin.

-Maps of saturated thickness and groundwater storage changes in the principal aquifer system show decreases in saturated thickness and groundwater storage throughout most of the Subbasin between spring 2017 and spring 2018.
-These decreases are consistent with the reduction in precipitation between 2017 and 2018.
-Larger decreases in saturated thickness occurred along Dry Creek and in the vicinity of Oak Knoll Avenue.
-Notably, the reductions in groundwater storage were variable over that area.
-For example, near the dedicated monitoring well at Dry Creek near Highway 29 declines were much smaller than in the active supply well monitored to the west near the Subbasin margin.
+Maps of saturated thickness and groundwater storage changes in the principal aquifer system show increases in saturated thickness and groundwater storage throughout most of the Subbasin between spring 2018 and spring 2019.
+These increases are consistent with the increase in precipitation between 2018 and 2019.
+Larger increases in saturated thickness occurred along Dry Creek and in the vicinity of Oak Knoll Avenue.
+Notably, the increases in groundwater storage were variable over that area.
+For example, near the dedicated monitoring well at Dry Creek near Highway 29, accumulations were much smaller than in the active supply well monitored to the west near the Subbasin margin.
 This latter observation highlights the value of dedicated monitoring wells.

-Changes in saturated thickness of the primary aquifer and groundwater storage volume changes were also evaluated for the period from spring 2014 to spring 2018, for comparison with the most recent year with a similar precipitation total.
-Saturated thickness and groundwater storage were greater in spring 2018 than in spring 2014.
-Spring 2018 saturated thickness was generally 0 to 10 feet greater than the saturated thickness in spring 2014.
+Changes in saturated thickness of the primary aquifer and groundwater storage volume changes were also evaluated for the period from spring 2011 to spring 2019, for comparison with the most recent year with a similar precipitation total.
+Saturated thickness and groundwater storage volumes were slightly greater in spring 2019 compared to spring 2011.

-Total water use in the Napa Valley Subbasin, including groundwater extracted from the Subbasin, surface water from sources within the Napa River Watershed, and imported surface water delivered through the State Water Project, is estimated to have been 37,174 acre-feet in water year 2018.
-Total estimated groundwater extraction in the Subbasin was 17,889 acre-feet.
-As noted above, groundwater storage volume decreased in 2018, by 9,413 acre-feet.
-Cumulative changes in groundwater storage show a net increase of 4,388 acre-feet from 1988 – 2018 in the principal aquifer of Napa Valley Subbasin.
+Total water use in the Napa Valley Subbasin, including groundwater extracted from the Subbasin, surface water from sources within the Napa River Watershed, and imported surface water delivered through the State Water Project, is estimated to have been 37,098 acre-feet in water year 2019.

 Using the map below, click "show legend" to see map data layers, click on specific areas to find more information and links to subarea groundwater monitoring results, levels and trends.
 Enter your address, city or zip above the legend to zoom to an area of interest.